TheWoomy27/CMU-CS-Academy/README.md

 ## elastic_collision_simulation.py
 An elastic collision simulatoin between 2 balls inside a box.
-{cmu link unvailable; you can't import the numpy library in the sandbox}
+(cmu link unvailable; you can't import the numpy library in the sandbox)

 ## fidget_spinner.py
 Just spins.
 See how fast you can spin it.